 G. Alden Davis's uncanny descent into THE FOLD,

-as Part 5 goes up Monday, Nov 16 on The Freezine Of Fantasy and Science Fiction
+The Freezine Of Fantasy and Science Fiction